For anyone looking at how to invest in ETFs, the following tale is a good place to start.

 The logic behind doing this is that lots of investors think stock picking is too risky or not even worth the effort.
 By buying individual stocks they can end up seeing fewer gains than the market has overall.

 That’s exactly what happened with Buffett’s bet.
 The hedge fund tried to pick stocks and ended up underperforming the index.
 So despite the huge amount of time and effort they put in, they would’ve been better off just buying an ETF and doing nothing.

 That speaks to another factor which makes ETFs an attractive investment.

 Even if you are a successful stock picker, finding and analysing investments is a long-winded process.
 And as Protégé’s performance shows, it’s not even guaranteed you’ll succeed.

 The result is lots of investors prefer to simply put their money into ETFs.

 If you look back over the past decades, this hasn’t been a bad option to take.
-Major indices, like the S&P 500 or the FTSE 100, have provided solid returns to investors.
+Major indices, like the S&P 500 or the UK 100, have provided solid returns to investors.
 So for what was effectively very little effort, you could have enjoyed a simple way of making your wealth grow.

 The downsides are that you are unlikely to see the sorts of returns that some stock pickers do.
 Major indices have tended to see increases over time but there are, almost by definition, going to be companies that outperform them.

 Another thing to be wary of is market crashes.
-For instance, the FTSE 100 struggled for a long time to recover from a market crash in the early 2000s.
+For instance, the UK 100 struggled for a long time to recover from a market crash in the early 2000s.
 That may not be a problem if you’re happy to wait it out, just know that you may have to wait a long time for a recovery to happen.

 Are ETFs good for beginners?